Cerebral palsy

 This disability is the result of irreversible lesions on the brain of the fetus or infant, due to the destruction of certain developing brain cells, that we do not know how to repair.

-These lesions cause a set of movement or postural disorders, often accompanied by cognitive or sensory difficulties.
-It is a permanent condition.
+These lesions cause a set of posture or movement disorders and are often accompanied by cognitive or sensory difficulties that last throughout the course of life.

-The main risk factors are infection or illness during pregnancy, prematurity or a difficult childbirth, or illness during the first months of the child’s life.
+Causes are mainly infections or diseases during pregnancy, important prematurity of difficult childbirth or diseases during the infant’s first months of life.

 1st